konantian/NotableNotebooks/notes/Chapter 1 Glossary.md

 `An argument is cogent if and only if it is inductively strong AND all the premises are true.`

 ### Logically True
+`A statement is logically true if and only if it is not possible for the statement to be false.
+Such statements are sometimes called tautologies.`

+### Logically False
+`A statement is logically false if and only if it is not possible for the statement to be true.
+Such statements are sometimes called self-contradictions.`

+### Logically Contingent
+`A statement is logically contingent if and only if it is neither logically true nor logically false;i.e.,it is both possible for the statement to be true, and possible for the statement to be false.`

+### Logically Equivalent
+`A pair of statements is logically equivalent if and only if it is not possible for the statements to have different truth values.`

+### Logically Contradictory
+`A pair of statements is logically contradictory if and only if it is not possible for the statements to have the same truth values.`

+### Logically Inconsistent
+`A set of statements is logically inconsistent if and only if it is not possible for all the statements to be true.`